shahramg/CPS/README.md

   * CPS algorithm.
   * Rose point cloud sequence data set consisting of 115 point clouds.
-  * The algorithms are detailed in a technical manuscript submitted for publication.
+  * CPS is detailed in a technical manuscript submitted for publication and currently in review.

 # Documentation